Long service leave

 - paid full-time or part-time service at any former corporate College of Advanced Education in New South Wales

 - continuous paid full-time or part-time service with other Australian universities.

-If your previous service with another Australian university is recognised, you'll need to serve at least three years with CSU before you can take long service leave.
+If your previous service with another Australian university is recognised, you'll need to serve at least three years with Charles Sturt before you can take long service leave.

-Previous service with CSU or its predecessor institutions may also count for accruing long service leave.
+Previous service with Charles Sturt or its predecessor institutions may also count for accruing long service leave.